piascikj/fincayra/README.markdown

 # Getting Started

-* Download the [http://code.google.com/p/fincayra/downloads/list latest release].
+* [Download the latest release](https://github.com/downloads/piascikj/fincayra/fincayra-0.2.zip).
 It comes bundled with jetty and ModeShape.
 * Unpack it and, go to the bin directory on the command line and execute the shell script

 <pre>